AmericanPhilosophicalSociety/RevCityDocs/copibook-scanner-workflow.md

 ## Step 7:
 Once frames are ready and properly adjusted, scanning can begin!
  * Press either of the Scan buttons on the scanner controls or click the Scan button on the right bottom side of the window.
- * Once the progress bar is gone the scan is done and you can move on to the page in the volume or piece of material within the folder.
+ * Once the progress bar is yellow you can move on to the next page in the volume or piece of material within the folder.
  * Always scan both sides of an item/page, even if blank.
 See other image capture scenarios [here](https://americanphilosophicalsociety.github.io/RevCityDocs/digitization/#image-capture).
  * After each scan a thumbnail of the completed scan will be available on the left side of the screen.
 These previews should be periodically checked for quality control.
  * Double clicking on the thumbnail image at the left will open up a larger preview of the image in a viewer.
- * If you need to delete a page, you can remove its thumbnail image (it will remove the file from the server or hardrive as well).
-However, make sure to update the increment value in the properties menu to keep the file sequence in order.
+ * If you need to delete a page, you can delete its thumbnail image (it will remove the file from the server or hardrive as well).
+However, make sure to update the *Image number* value in the properties menu to keep the file sequence in order.
+Other you will need to use Bulk Rename Utility software to rename files after scanning is complete.

 ![copibook thumbnail and preview]({{ site.baseurl }}/assets/copibook_6.png)